sfu-capstone-llm/pyllmvalidate-benchmark/README.md

 2. run-tool
 3. evaluation

 Note: Mode #1 is not fully automated because the LLM may generate an invalid diff.
-Running sometimes fixes it or you can fix the diff manually.
+Running the command again sometimes fixes it or you can fix the diff manually.
 Mode #1 and #2 requires an OPENAI_API_KEY.

 ### Mode 1: Output Context